 Jesus provided a case study to prove their expertise in hypocrisy (vv9-13).
 Moses commanded Jewish children honor their parents, speaking well of them and caring for them as they aged.
-But the Pharisees created a loophole, claiming it was a pious tradition.
-They declared the resources that should be reserved for their parents’ care as “Corban” (or “given to God”).
+But the Pharisees created a loophole claiming it was a pious tradition.
+They declared the resources otherwise reserved for their parents’ care as “Corban” (or “given to God”).

 For example, Pharisee John has a sizable savings account earning good interest.
-His father is no longer able to work and provide for his mother.
-Instead of using his resources to care for his parents, John declares his savings for the temple upon his death.
+His father can no longer work and provide for his mother.
+Instead of using his resources to care for his parents, John declares his savings the exclusive property of the temple upon his death.
 In modern terms, he shelters his assets in a charitable trust without extending his own parents charity.
 He keeps living off the interest until he dies while his parents languish until theirs.

 Jesus condemned the Pharisees for doing “many things such as that” (v13).

 Jesus did not categorically dismiss tradition.
 He established traditions of his own.
-He warned against traditions that ignore, disregard or even replace clear biblical commands.
-Traditions are good until they replace the virtue or worship they’re intended to protect (hyper-traditionalism).
+He adamantly warned against traditions that ignore, disregard or even replace clear biblical commands.
+Traditions are good until they replace the virtue or worship they’re intended to protect.

-The church has long tried to navigate between the extremes of hyper-traditionalism and anti-traditionalism.
-There are, however, four traditions in modern church life we should honestly reconsider in light of Mark 7.
+The church navigates between the extremes of hyper-traditionalism and anti-traditionalism.
+Speaking primarily from typical modern Baptist life, there are four traditions in we should honestly reconsider in light of Mark 7.
 They might well be our version of Pharisaical washings.

-- Altar call vs. Lord’s Supper.
-Most (Baptist) churches insist on a weekly altar call while observing the Lord’s Supper far less frequently (often quarterly, at best).
-The altar call is a tradition while Jesus commanded regularly (weekly?) observing the Lord’s Supper (cf. Lk 22.14-20; 24.30; Acts 2.42, 46; 1 Cor 10.14-22; 11.23-34).
+Most (Baptist) churches insist on a weekly altar call but observe the Lord’s Supper far less frequently (often quarterly, at best).
+The altar call is at best a tradition while Jesus explicitly commanded regularly (weekly?) observing the Lord’s Supper (cf. Lk 22.14-20; 24.30; Acts 2.42, 46; 1 Cor 10.14-22; 11.23-34).
 If we have altar calls more frequently than the Lord’s Supper then we have “set aside the commandment of God in order to keep your tradition” (Mk 7.9).

-- Concerts/events/programs vs. congregational prayer.
 Most churches have far more events and programs than they have congregational prayer.
-If a church does have a regular congregational prayer assembly it is probably the least attended of all church gatherings.
+Whatever congregational prayer assembly it does have is likely the least attended of all church gatherings.
 Many churches find most anything else to do besides praying together.
 Yet, the early church was always praying together (cf. Acts 2.42, 46; Col 4.2-3).
 If a church does not pray well or often together then her overhyped events will leave little-to-no eternal footprint.
 If we crave and attend events and concerts more than congregational prayer then we have “set aside the commandment of God in order to keep your tradition” (Mk 7.9).